WeCodeMakeCode/circle-best-ext/README.md

 # Create
-This is the help file
+stuff to help

 # Other Help File
+and more stuff

 ## Use as Extension